 Learn something new?

 What modern science currently knows about the microbiome is less than what we don’t know; as is with any field of exploration and evolutionary science.
 What we do know is that it holds an extremely promising future for modern health science and may host the frontier in the future of medicine and practice.
 We can sincerely hope this is the case and cannot wait to see the discoveries yet to come.
+Find more info on the gut in our recent episode on the Gut!

 - Pollan M. Some of My Best Friends are Germs.
 The New York Times.
 2013 May 19;